conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

 Where the SPDX guidelines do not apply, packages should do the following:

 * When no license is provided or it's under the ["public domain"](https://fairuse.stanford.edu/overview/public-domain/welcome/) - these are not a license by itself.
 Thus, we have [equivalent licenses](https://en.wikipedia.org/wiki/Public-domain-equivalent_license) that should be used instead.
-If a project fall under these criteria it should be identified as the [Unlicense](https://spdx.org/licenses/Unlicense) license.
+If a project falls under these criteria it should be identified as the [Unlicense](https://spdx.org/licenses/Unlicense) license.
 * When a custom (e.g. project specific) license is given, the value should be set to `LicenseRef-` as a prefix, followed by the name of the file which contains the custom license.
 See [this example](https://github.com/conan-io/conan-center-index/blob/e604534bbe0ef56bdb1f8513b83404eff02aebc8/recipes/fft/all/conanfile.py#L8).
 For more details, [read this conversation](https://github.com/conan-io/conan-center-index/pull/4928/files#r596216206).